drpetersonfernandes/BatchConvertToCHD/ReadMe.md

 ## Performance Tips

-- **Enable Parallel Processing**: Use this option when converting multiple files on systems with multiple CPU cores
 - **SSD Storage**: Store temporary files and output on SSD drives for better performance
-- **Available RAM**: Ensure sufficient free RAM when processing large files or using parallel processing
 - **File Organization**: Organize input files in a single folder for efficient batch processing

 ## Troubleshooting